Wabdgz/1600-Final-Project/tutorial.md

-## 1. The first thing you must do is to download a plain text editor so that you can write code.
+## 1. Download Plain Text Editor.

 -There are many different types of text editors out there but I prefer to use the free program Brackets since when you write a tag it automatically adds the end tag.

 -Follow this link to download [Brackets](http://brackets.io/).

-## 2. Next open Brackets and create an HTML file.
+## 2. Create an HTML file.
--Open a new file and then click save as.
+-Open Brackets and create a new file, then click save as.
 When prompted enter the file name of your choice followed by the ".html" extension and then save.

 ![new](new.png)    ![saveas](saveas.png)

 ![name](name.png)

-## 3. Now it is time to set up the HTML document, every HTML document must have 5 required tags:
+## 3. HTML Document structure:
+-There are 5 required tags in an HTML file:

 ![tags](tags.PNG)